wp-plugins/my-custom-functions/readme.txt

 * Your votes really make a difference!
 Thanks.

 == Installation ==
-Install Anarcho Custom Functions just as you would any other WP Plugin:
+Install "My Custom Functions" just as you would any other WP Plugin:

-1. Upload "my-custom-functions" to the "/wp-content/plugins/" directory.,
+1. Upload "my-custom-functions" to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the "Plugins" menu in WordPress.,
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Goto "Appearance" -> "Custom Functions".,
+3. Go to "Appearance" -> "Custom Functions".
 4. Add your code in the field, then click "Update Custom Functions".

 That’s it.
 You are already getting your functions working.